 FREE Quotes, No Obligations!

 Heart disease is among the leading killers of people over the age of 65.
 According to the Federal Interagency Forum on Aging and Related Statistics, chronic heart disease affects 37% of men and 26% of women over 65 years of age.
 As people get older, they increasingly live with risk factors like high cholesterol and hypertension, which increase the risk of developing heart disease or having a stroke.

 CDC estimates suggest that 25% of people over the age of 65 are living with diabetes, which is a significant health risk for seniors.
 In general, the sooner you find out you have diabetes or you’re at risk of developing it, the sooner you can begin making the right changes and improve your senior health outlook for the long term.

 Since aging causes the bones to shrink and the muscles to lose flexibility and strength, seniors are more vulnerable to losing their balance, falling, bruising, or even fracturing a bone.
 Osteoporosis and osteoarthritis are the two diseases that contribute to this frailty.
 Falls can be prevented by practical modifications, increased physical activity, and education.

 It’s extremely common for older Americans over 70 years of age to develop sensory impairment such as hearing and vision.
 CDC estimates that one out of four seniors has a hearing impairment, and one out of six has a visual impairment.
 Fortunately, both issues are treatable via aids like hearing aids and glasses.

 7. Substance Abuse

-Alcohol and tobacco abuse, as well as drug-related problems, are more prevalent among the senior citizens than often realized.
-However, this is a major concern for the elderly because it can impact the overall health, interfere with prescription medications, and increase health risks such as falls.
+Alcohol and tobacco abuse, as well as drug-related problems, are more prevalent among senior citizens than often realized.
+However, this is a major concern for the elderly because it can impact their overall health, interfere with prescription medications, and increase health risks such as falls.